-You can be severely injured or killed in a crash if you are not wearing a safety belt - even with airbags.
+You can be severely injured or killed in a crash if you are not wearing your safety belt, even with airbags.
 Airbags are designed to work with safety belts, not replace them.
 Also, airbags are not designed to inflate in every crash.
 In some crashes safety belts are the only restraint.
-See When Should an Airbag Inflate? on page 3-30.
+See When Should an Airbag Inflate? on page 3-24.

-Wearing a safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
+Wearing your safety belt during a crash helps reduce the chance of hitting things inside the vehicle or being ejected from it.
 Airbags are "supplemental restraints" to the safety belts.
-Everyone in the vehicle should wear a safety belt properly - whether or not there is an airbag for that person.
+Everyone in the vehicle should wear a safety belt properly, whether or not there is an airbag for that person.

-Airbags inflate with great force, faster than the blink of an eye.
-Anyone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
+Because airbags inflate with great force and faster than the blink of an eve, anvone who is up against, or very close to any airbag when it inflates can be seriously injured or killed.
 Do not sit unnecessarily close to any airbag, as you would be if sitting on the edge of the seat or leaning forward.
 Safety belts help keep you in position before and during a crash.
 Always wear a safety belt, even with airbags.
 The driver should sit as far back as possible while still maintaining control of the vehicle.